 Along the top row, input each phase of your project, starting with launch (Phase 0).
 Entered the planned completion date of each phase should be in the “–/–/–” placeholder.
 This will give your key stakeholders a rough idea when they should see the results from each phase.
 Be sure to define the output/expected deliverable(s) of each phase on your project charter (This should contain the Why and What of your challenge).
 You may enter the name(s) of the stakeholders of each of the blank cells.

 - Approver: Approves decisions outside project scope or initial goal/charter.
 Often a business leader or executive sponsor of your project

 - Resource: Resources are those whose skills, expertise, and knowledge may be needed at different phases of your project.
-These subject matter experts (SMEs) may be consulted on an ad-hoc basis.
+Consult subject matter experts (SMEs) for specialized expertise.

 - Member: Active team member.
 Primary project workers driving change at various phases of the program strategy

-- Information/Interested Party: Interested parties in the project’s output and progress or people to be informed at the designated phase.
+- Information/Interested Party: Interested parties in the project’s output and progress.
+People informed of progress at the designated phase.
 This could be someone working on a similar problem to share best practices, or could be someone affected by the program results.

 The G.R.P.I.
 Method